goyalrohit03/qr-code-generator/README.md

-# QR Code Generator
+# 🔳 QR Code Generator

-A simple QR Code Generator web application with a Node.js backend and Express server.
+A simple QR Code Generator web application with a **Node.js backend** and **Express server**.

 ---

-## Features
+## ✨ Features

-- Generate QR codes for any text or URL.
+- ✅ Generate QR codes for any text or URL.
-- QR code generation handled on the backend using [`qr-image`](https://www.npmjs.com/package/qr-image).
+- 🛠️ QR code generation handled on the backend using [`qr-image`](https://www.npmjs.com/package/qr-image).
-- Simple and responsive frontend with HTML, CSS, and JavaScript.
+- 🖥️ Simple and responsive frontend with HTML, CSS, and JavaScript.
-- API endpoint to generate QR codes dynamically.
+- 🔗 API endpoint to generate QR codes dynamically.
-- Hosted locally or easily deployed on platforms like GitHub Pages (frontend) and any Node.js hosting (backend).
+- 🌐 Hosted locally or easily deployed on platforms like GitHub Pages (frontend) and any Node.js hosting (backend).
 ---

-## Project Structure
+## 🗂️ Project Structure

 qr-code-combined/
 ├── public/